-\textbf{Paper Organization.}The remainder of the paper is organized as follows: Section \ref{sec:ACOPF} summarizes the ACOPF problem formulation.
-Section \ref{sec:modeling} present the multi-machine NDAE model of power networks.
-Section \ref{sec:NDAE_control} explain the proposed methodology and its mathematical derivation.
+\textbf{Paper Organization.} The remainder of the paper is organized as follows: Section \ref{sec:ACOPF} summarizes the ACOPF problem formulation.
+Section \ref{sec:modeling} presents the multi-machine NDAE model of power networks.
+Section \ref{sec:NDAE_control} explains the proposed methodology and its mathematical derivation.
 Numerical case studies are performed in Section \ref{sec:casestudies} while the paper is concluded in Section \ref{sec:conclusion}.